remix-run/blues-stack/README.md

 > "All migrations have been successfully applied."

 If you'd prefer not to use Docker, you can also use Fly's Wireguard VPN to connect to a development database (or even your production database).
-You can find the instructions to set up Wireguard [here][fly_wireguard], and the instructions for creating a development database [here][fly_postgres].
+You can find the instructions to set up Wireguard [here](https://fly.io/docs/reference/private-networking/#install-your-wireguard-app), and the instructions for creating a development database [here](https://fly.io/docs/reference/postgres/).

 ## Development